rodkeys/ob2-importer/README.md

 * Titles will be truncated to 140 characters
 * Categories will be truncated to 40

+### Shopify

+* Not currently working due to Shopify's admin panel being incompatible with Electron's Chrome build

 ### eBay

 * Not working yet